where is graffiti legal?

 In most places, graffiti is considered vandalism.
-The risk that graf artists, or writers, take when they catch spots and the efficiency with which they must create their pieces has helped shape the form itself.
+The risk that graff artists, or taggers, aka writers, take when they catch spots and the efficiency with which they must create their pieces has helped shape the form itself.

 More and more people globally now recognize graf as a legitimate form of art and are even providing legal spaces for it.